OK, first things first, this advice is only useful to people who have an Isle of Wight residence (which includes second homeowners).

 You can also book for family so you’ll find you get through the credit and you can potentially share a card between a few people.

-You can also combine that with the Red Funnel loyalty card, which is free to join and basically works out as a discount of about 4%.
+You can also combine that with the Red Funnel loyalty card, which is free to join and basically works out as a discount of about 4% (UPDATE: it actually works out as 3.2%, sorry).
 It's not fiddly, you just earn points on one journey and spend them on the next.

 I admit that £1264 is a lot of money to stump up, but if you are able to pay it then you should never have to pay more than about £50 - £60 for getting to and from the mainland.

 Easter holidays on the Isle of Wight are a bit risky.
 Everything is open and people working working in the tourism industry are pleased to see you after a long winter but the weather can be iffy.